This article outlines the hotels in Washington DC, that offer guest club or executive lounges.

 The Club Lounge is non-smoking

 Tips: Don’t expect to fill up in the evenings in this club lounge.
 At cocktail hour, hor d’oeuves are just that, a meager snack, often just pita chips and dip.
 In conclusion, you will still need to eat out in the evening as their food offering is not filling enough.
-Wine and beer are also chargeable, making the drink offering in this lounge of limited value.
+Wine and beer are also chargeable, making the drinks offered in this lounge of limited value.

 Is it worth paying for this club lounge?
 If you need the meeting room facilities, yes, if not, there is quite a premium on the price and bearing in mind the complementary benefits offered by our luxury travel concierge even on the standard room, it is probably more cost-effective to book a standard room and make use of our benefits than to book a club room because the additional benefits are limited.

 The Marriott Marquis Washington is located near the Verizon Center, Harman Theatre (Shakespeare), and the National Gallery of Art/Portrait Gallery, with some very nice restaurants in the vicinity.